Build and publish

 • nest_desktop/__init__.py

 Then generate the app package using yarn.
-It builds the folder nest_desktop/app:
+It builds output into the folder nest_desktop/app:

 yarn build

-The second step is to build a pip package for PyPI:
+The second step is to build the Python packages of nest-desktop for PyPI:

 Upload